MikeKovarik/exifr/README.md

 #### `options.mergeOutput` default: `true`

-Changes output format by merging all segments and blocks into a single object.
+Merging all parsed segments and blocks into a single object.

 **Warning**: `mergeOutput: false` should not be used with `translateKeys: false` or when parsing both `ifd0` and `thumbnail`.
 Keys are numeric, starting at 0 and they would collide.